DreaminDani/anymessage/README.md

 They can also be run via their associated Dockerfiles.
 More info in the [test README](./test/README.md)

+### Testing strategy
+Backend tests are written vertically - focused on integration of components rather than unit tests.
+Unit tests are welcome but should be reserved for helper/utility functions.
+Controller and model tests should focus on an endpoint's ability to:
+- handle various input cases
+- handle expected data from a mocked database
+- handle unexpected errors in the underlying model or dependencies

 ### Linting

 Each subdirectory has its own linting rules.
 They are specified via `tslint.json` (in `api`) and `.eslintrc.json` (in `ui`).
 It is recommended that you set up your editor to lint automatically.
 In the future, we'll have CI rules to prevent contributions that break these rules.